Learning Robust Recommenders through Cross-Model Agreement: Introduction

-To denoise implicit feedback, some recent efforts have been done by using re-sampling methods \cite{yu2020sampler,gantner2012wbpr,ding2019samplerview,ding2018improvedview} or re-weighting methods \cite{wang2020denoising}.
+To denoise implicit feedback, some recent efforts have been done by using re-sampling methods \cite{yu2020sampler,gantner2012wbpr,ding2019samplerview,ding2018improvedview,DBLP:conf/sigir/WangYZGXWZZ17} or re-weighting methods \cite{wang2020denoising}.
 Re-sampling methods focus on designing more effective samplers.
 For example, \cite{gantner2012wbpr} considers that the missing interactions of popular items are highly likely to be real negative examples.
-However, the performance of re-sampling methods depends heavily on the sampling distribution and suffers from high variance \cite{yuan2018fbgd}. \cite{wang2020denoising} proposed a re-weighting method which assigns lower weights or zero weights to high-loss samples since the noisy examples would have higher losses.
+However, the performance of re-sampling methods depends heavily on the sampling distribution and suffers from high variance \cite{yuan2018fbgd}. \cite{wang2020denoising} proposed a re-weighting method that assigns lower weights or zeroes weights to high-loss samples since the noisy examples would have higher losses.
 However, \cite{shu2019meta} shows that hard yet clean examples also tend to have high losses.
-As a result, \cite{wang2020denoising} could encounter difficulties to distinguish between hard clean and noisy examples.
-Besides, some research focuses on utilizing auxiliary information to denoise implicit feedback \cite{lu2019effects,kim2014modeling,liu2010understanding,yi2014beyond} but this kinds of methods need additional input.
+As a result, \cite{wang2020denoising} could encounter difficulties distinguishing between hard clean and noisy examples.
+Besides, some research focuses on utilizing auxiliary information to denoise implicit feedback \cite{lu2019effects,kim2014modeling,liu2010understanding,yi2014beyond} but these kinds of methods need additional input.